govind9017/Coffee-Machine/README.md

-# Museum Attendence Summary
+# Coffee machine

 ### What is this service for? ###
-Server to fetch museum attendance summary for a particular month It will have museum and visitors count information for each month
+Process machine (having multiple outlets) to get the beverage preparation status It will take JSON input containing machine inventory, and beverage to prepare data and will return the beverage prepartion status along with reason

 ### Data source ###
-Museum Visitors data is being fetched from Data lacity website.
-Click [here](https://data.lacity.org/Arts-Culture/Museum-Visitors/trxm-jn3c) to view data
+  Data is static and is taken from inputData.json file containing data in the JSON format For test cases, data is being fetched from the testData files

 ### How do I get set up? ###
 Summary of set up: